robfernan/react-typescript-tailwindcss-portfolio/README.md

 # Portfolio (Robert Fernandez)

-This repository contains a personal portfolio website and related project sources maintained by Robert Fernandez.
+This repository contains a personal portfolio website built in React/TypeScript/TailwindCSS.
 The site showcases game development, tools, and projects built with frameworks like SFML, Love2D, and modern web tooling.
 It also contains a nested project, `src/aviationpro`, which is an airplane utility app included as a regular directory.

 ## Main Pages & Features